bocoup/learn-ssh/instructor/overview.md

 ```
 ansible-playbook -i inventory/ec2.py -l tag_username_<USERNAME> -u ubuntu --private-key <PATH_TO_ADMIN_KEY> grant_personalized_access.yml
 ```

+## permissions-elevation

+Attendees will learn how to use sudo and su, the difference between them, and how to manage sudoers.

 Finally, the existence of http://github.com/username.keys will be pointed out as a matter of convenience.